Swarovski SLC W B 8x42 review NEW 2020

 - quite a bit on the ugly side as far as outer values are concerned

-Finally I can wholeheartedly recommend a binocular to anyone: hunters, birders, spectacle wearers.
+Finally I can recommend a still affordable binocular to anyone: hunters, birders, spectacle wearers.

 Optically this is a high end alpha glass and my favourite 8x42.
 Price performance ratio is outstanding.